 Overview

-Before arriving at Cornell, Liam worked as an educator and writer in Mexico City and Chicago.
+Prior to his time at Cornell, Liam worked as a bilingual educator and writer in Mexico City and as a middle school teacher in Chicago.
 He graduated from Brown University with a dual degree in History and South Asian Studies.
-For the latter, he completed anthropological research in Manipur, India, with the support of the Center for Contemporary South Asia at the Watson Institute.
+For his thesis, he completed ethnographic research in Manipur, India, with the support of the Center for Contemporary South Asia at the Watson Institute.